nonomal/ultimateshell/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [wiki](https://github.com/G3G4X5X6/ultimateshell/wiki) or [contact support](https://github.com/G3G4X5X6/ultimateshell/discussions) and we’ll help you sort it out.
+Check out our [wiki](https://github.com/G3G4X5X6/ultimateshell/wiki) or [Discussions for support](https://github.com/G3G4X5X6/ultimateshell/discussions) and we’ll help you sort it out.